goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 If neural networks are nothing new, then what changed?

 What changed is the scale and complexity of the neural networks and the hardware that makes it possible to handle them.
-‘Attention’ mechanisms with billions of controlling parameters push your prompts through dozens of neuron layers with less chance of losing the plot.
+‘Attention’ mechanisms on models with billions of controlling parameters push your prompts through dozens of neuron layers with less chance of losing the plot.

 These functions and parameters are the secret sauce.